kapfenho/webcenter-adf-sample/README.markdown

 Open the applications in JDeveloper.
-Build "CustomerTaskFlow" as jar and then build "GlobalSupportUnit", which uses that task flows and creats a WebCenter application.
+Build "CustomerTaskFlow" as jar and then build "GlobalSupportUnit", which uses that task flows and creates a WebCenter application.

 PS: I hope this information helps you.
 Please don't expect more ADF apps coming from my side...
 So glad this is over....!!! :-)